 - Is the material ideal for the level of your floor?
-Some flooring types don’t work as well on certain levels of a house.
-For instance, heavy tiles are often not a good choice for higher floors, which may not be designed to support their weight.
-Also, carpet and hardwood shouldn’t be in basements because they’re not meant to be installed below grade.
+Some flooring types work better on certain levels of a house.
+For instance, light carpet is often a good choice for higher floors that are not designed to support heavy weight.
+Also, luxury vinyl tile is a good option for basements because it can be installed below grade.

 - Will your flooring appeal to future buyers?
 While installing a particularly exotic flooring material may bring you joy now, think about whether it will appeal to potential buyers when it comes time to sell your townhouse.
 Even if you plan to remain in your townhome for many years, chances are that you’ll eventually want to sell and attract buyers.

 - Is the material easy to install?
 Will you need to wait weeks for your material to be custom cut and fit?
 Rare tiles or elaborate parquet patterns take time to design and install.
-If you’d like to have your flooring installed quickly, consider options like carpet, sheet vinyl or locking laminate flooring.
+If you’d like your flooring installed quickly, consider options like carpet, luxury vinyl or locking laminate flooring.

 - Do you foresee any lifestyle changes that could affect your decision?
 You should consider your future plans when picking a flooring material.
 Will you have a toddler or pet running around?
 Could you be running a business from your home?